kemitchell/blockchain-commons-patron-agreement/terms.md

 ## Early Termination

-Both _Company_ and _Blockchain Commons_ can end this agreement early by notifying the other by e-mail `early termination period` in advance.
+Both _Patron_ and _Blockchain Commons_ can end this agreement early by notifying the other by e-mail `early termination period` in advance.

 ## Final Bill

-When this agreement ends, _Blockchain Commons_ will stop work and bill _Company_ for work already done.
+When this agreement ends, _Blockchain Commons_ will stop work and bill _Patron_ for work already done.

 # Intellectual Property